ccl0326/puppet-cdh/README.md

 [operations/puppet/cdh](https://gerrit.wikimedia.org/r/#/admin/projects/operations/puppet/cdh).

-Installs HDFS, YARN, Hive, Pig, Sqoop (1), Oozie and Hue.
+Installs HDFS, YARN, Hive, Pig, Sqoop (1), Oozie,
+Hue and HBase.
 Note that, in order for this module to work, you will have to ensure
 that:

 - Java version 7 or greater is installed